 7. What is the most played album in your iTunes library?

-Thrill of the Arts by Vulfpeck.
+Time by Louis Cole.
 Check it out.

 8. You’re stranded on an island – which three books or movies do you bring for entertainment?